 Whew, that was a lot of info… but I hope you are excited to raise meat rabbits.
 The counsel in this guide has given you a solid foundation.

-Get out a pen and paper.
-Write down a basic plan if you haven’t already.
+Get out a pen and paper and write down a basic plan.
 Decide how many rabbits you want to start with, how often you’ll breed, and what age you plan to process fryers.
 Will you put all the kits in the freezer, sell the best ones, or occasionally keep one for breeding?

 Bookmark this page and join our email list for more rabbit-raising goodness: